 Day Trip Idea: BBQ Hot Spots in Texas Hill Country

 Austin might be the epicenter of all things barbecue, but we’d be remiss if we didn’t let you in on some hidden gems in nearby Hill Country.
-Take a jaunt over to Kreuz Market in Lockhart (a town officially known as the Barbecue Capital of Texas), Luling City Market in Luling or the iconic Salt Lick BBQ in Driftwood for a taste of small-town charm and authentic Texas barbecue.
+Take a jaunt over to Kreuz Market in Lockhart (a town officially known as the Barbecue Capital of Texas), Luling City Market in Luling, the iconic Salt Lick BBQ in Driftwood, The Switch in Dripping Springs (try a Cajun dish) or the new brick-and-mortar Micklethwait Market & Grocery in Smithville for a taste of small-town charm and authentic Texas barbecue.

 Craving more?
 Check out our complete list of Austin restaurants.